juhahinkula/FrontEndProgramming/docs/reactproject/typescript.md

 - The `|` operator defines a union of string values.
 It allows only three possible string values: "awake", "sleep", or "eating".
 That can be used to ensure that variables only contain these specific values.

 #### Structural types
-- Structural types (define entities) are used a lot with React.
-For example, typing component props.
+- Structural type are used a lot with React.
+For example, typing component props or complex states.
-- You can use `interface` or `type` keyword.
+- To define strutural types, you can use `interface` or `type` keyword.

 ```ts
 interface Person {